Visionary leaders are a special breed.

-So why are focusing on BigCommerce and Shopify?
-First off, they’re among the best of the bunch.
-Second, if we tried to put together an in-depth analysis of 7 different platforms, it might start to feel more like War and Peace than a helpful guide.
+This probably begs the question, why are focusing on BigCommerce and Shopify?
+Well, for starters, they’re among the best of the bunch.
+Secondly, if we tried to put together an in-depth analysis of 7 different platforms, it might start to feel more like War and Peace than a helpful guide.

 The Scoop on BigCommerce

-You have to admire a platform tailored to small-to-medium sized businesses that calls itself BigCommerce.
+You have to admire a platform tailored to small-to-medium-sized businesses that call itself BigCommerce.
 That’s the epitome of aspiration, and many entrepreneurs gravitate toward BigCommerce as they strive to build their legacy.